FTP Client

 Why Use the Stealth FTP Client

 Built in.
-No separate FTP app to install or pay for.
+No separate FTP app to install.